greg-the-coder/aws-coder-devex-workshop/content/2_ModuleOne/23_DeployCoder.md

 ## Configure and Create Coder Containerized Control Plane

 The containerized version of Coder Control Plane can be deployed to Kubernetes/EKS via Helm.
-As part of this workshop, we will be updating the supplied values.yaml file used by the Coder Helm chart to initially deploy Coder and later update th Coder Control Plane configuration.
+As part of this workshop, we will be updating the supplied values.yaml file used by the Coder Helm chart to initially deploy Coder and later update the Coder Control Plane configuration.

 From the AWS Cloudshell and in the AWS account/region being used for the workshop, perform the following steps: